devrodmastria/vopio-android/README.md

 [![App Demo Video](https://img.youtube.com/vi/y0wFcO1Slsg/0.jpg)](https://www.youtube.com/watch?v=y0wFcO1Slsg)

 ## Installation Instructions
-### App
+### For the App
 Visit the vopio website to download the beta version: https://vopio.tech/download/
-### Android Studio Project
+### For the Android Studio Project
 To launch on the emulator, this project requires a credential file from your Firebase account.

 ## Known Issues (related to performance, UX, and scaling)
+(Onboarding issues)
+* User registration to become a host is done manually via online form
+* New users are unable to login in the app due to Firebase/SHA certificate issues (ASR issues)
-* ASR service stops working after about 10 minutes of usage (lectures require about 1h)
+* ASR service stops working after about 10 minutes of usage (lectures require about 1 hour)
 * ASR accuracy is inconsistent for users with non-native accent
 * ASR results don't show up on the screen until the host is done saying each sentence
 * Speaker diarisation/identity is not configured
-* User registration to become a host is done manually via online form
-* New users are unable to login in the app due to Firebase/SHA certificate issues

 ## How To Contribute
 Please follow the git-flow model for naming your branch: feature/name or hotfix/name